Chingari Child Rehabilitation Fund

 Funds a child’s physiotherapy for one month.

-Funds a child's treatment, transport and food for a month.
+Funds a child's treatment and education for one month.

-Funds a child’s treatment, transport and food for one year.
+Funds a child’s treatment and education for one year.

 Funds the whole Chingari clinic for one month.